Richard Schweiker

-Richard Schultz Schweiker (June 1, 1926 – July 31, 2015) was an American businessman and politician.
-A member of the Republican Party, he served as the 14th U.S. Secretary of Health and Human Services under President Ronald Reagan from 1981 to 1983.
-He previously served as a U.S. Representative (1961–1969) and a U.S. Senator (1969–1981) from Pennsylvania.
+Richard Schultz Schweiker (June 1, 1926 – July 31, 2015) was an American businessman and politician who served as the 14th United States secretary of health and human services under President Ronald Reagan from 1981 to 1983.
+A member of the Republican Party, he previously served as a U.S. Representative from 1961 to 1969 and a U.S. Senator from 1969 to 1981 from Pennsylvania.
 In 1976, Schweiker was Reagan's running mate during his unsuccessful presidential campaign.

 Early life

-Schweiker was born in Norristown, Pennsylvania, on June 1, 1926.
-He was the son of Malcolm Alderfer Schweiker, Sr. (February 27, 1895 – June 12, 1982) and his wife, the former Blanche R. Schultz (December 17, 1894 – September 1974).
+Schweiker was born in Norristown, Pennsylvania, on June 1, 1926, the son of Malcolm Alderfer Schweiker Sr. and his wife, the former Blanche R. Schultz.
 His father and his uncle worked in the tiling business for several decades.
 He was born into a family of Schwenckfelders and was a member of the church himself.

 Schweiker received his early education at public schools in Worcester, and graduated from Norristown Area High School as valedictorian in 1944.
 During World War II, he served in the U.S. Navy aboard the aircraft carrier USS Tarawa (CV-40), being discharged with the rank of electronics technician (second class) in 1946.

 Following his military service, Schweiker attended Slippery Rock State College for two years before transferring to Pennsylvania State University.
 He received a Bachelor of Arts degree in psychology from Penn State in 1950, graduating as a member of the Phi Kappa Sigma.
 He then joined his family's business, American Olean Tile Company, rising from an assistant in the personnel department to the company's president within a few years.
 He also became active in local Republican politics, serving as a precinct committeeman, and founded the Montgomery County chapter of the Young Republicans, of which he was president from 1952 to 1954.
 He was selected as an alternate delegate to the Republican National Convention in 1952 and in 1956.